RealTschoegl/opensourcebootcamp/_posts/2014-03-27-lesson-raising-exceptions.markdown

 Your users need to do their own debugging.

 ### _How Does It Work?_

+* Show some common exception messages and explain what they mean
+* Show how to add a raise message for any exception
+* Show what an exception rescue is and how to write one
+* Explain what an ensure clause is and what it does
+* Explain what retry is and when to use it
+* Show how to create your own exceptions

 ### _What Can I Do With It?_